Uncover your tomorrow at Deakin Virtual Open Day

 Maria Psomadelli, a Bachelor of Psychology student at Deakin, attended Deakin Virtual Open Day and found the information she needed to choose her degree.
 Having attended both types of Open Days, Maria was impressed with the authenticity of Virtual Open Day and how similar it was to Campus Open Day.

-'There was an enormous number of sessions held by people that were experts in the field.
-They were giving so many useful tips on how to study and go about homework and what to do when it comes to assignments and exams.'
+'There was an enormous number of sessions held by people that were experts in the field,' she says.
+'They were giving so many useful tips on how to study and go about homework and what to do when it comes to assignments and exams.'

 Connect with the Deakin community

-For Stefanie Jajo, now a Bachelor of Laws student at Deakin, a highlight of Virtual Open Day was making connections.
-‘I was able to talk to real students and ask any questions or voice any concerns I had about university,’ she says.
-‘Speaking to current university students who had been in the same position I was in really helped me feel more comfortable about moving on with my tertiary education.'
+For Stefanie Jajo, a Bachelor of Law student, a highlight was talking to real students and asking questions about university.
+'Speaking to current university students who had been in the same position I was in, helped me feel more comfortable about moving forward with my tertiary education.'

 Discover the support you’ll receive